Forging connections between students, teachers and families

 - inter-house competitions

 - Pathways – guidance for subject selections and careers

 - e-Smart – understanding the use of technology in society

 Each Mentor Group has a Mentor Teacher who is the first point of call for parents and students.
-Students will remain in their Mentor Group with the same Mentor Teacher for their time at Blackburn High School.
+Students will, in most cases, remain in their Mentor Group with the same Mentor Teacher for their time at Blackburn High School.
 This allows the Mentor Teacher to support students, to know them well both as a person and a learner, and to establish strong links with the families of the students in their Mentor Group.

-Each House has a House Leader and an Assistant House Leader as well as an Administration Assistant to support the House teams.
+Each House has a House Leader, two Assistant House Leaders and an Administration Assistant to support the House teams.

 The four Houses – Dunlop, Freeman, Hollows and Melba – are named after famous Australians from different fields of endeavour, who have demonstrated the values and skills we wish to develop in our students.

 Dunlop House is named after Sir Edward “Weary” Dunlop, a highly decorated medical doctor who demonstrated great courage and strength of character in the face of extreme adversity as a PoW during World War II.